bit-milind42/bit-milind42/README.md

    This project showcases skills in backend development, database management, and creating practical user-facing features.

 3. **[Bank Management System](https://github.com/bit-milind42/Bank-Management-System)**:
    This is a Java-based desktop application designed to perform essential banking operations.
-Built with **Java Swing** for the interface and **PostgreSQL** for data management, it offers features like user registration, login, deposits, withdrawals, balance enquiry, and more.
+Built with **Java Swing** for the interface and **MySQL** for data management, it offers features like user registration, login, deposits, withdrawals, balance enquiry, and more.

    - User registration with auto-generated card number and PIN.